 - 1. All courses required for each certificate must be taken in residence at Palomar College. - 2.
-A grade of 'C' or higher must be achieved in all certificate courses except where other grade requirements are specified by law. - 3.
-It is the responsibility of the student to ensure satisfactory completion of the certificate requirements.
+A grade of 'C' or higher must be achieved in all certificate courses except where other grade requirements are specified by law.

+- 3. It is the responsibility of the student to ensure satisfactory completion of the certificate requirements.
 When all requirements are completed or in-progress, students should submit an application for the certificate to the Evaluations Office.
-Applications are available in the Counseling Center, Transfer Center, Evaluations Office, or online. - Applications must be submitted no later than: Spring deadline - February 28th Summer deadline - June 30th Fall deadline - September 30th Cartificates of Preficiency are not awarded at the set of the set of - Certificates of Proficiency are not awarded at the Palomar College Commencement Ceremony.
+Applications are available in the Counseling Center, Transfer Center, Evaluations Office, or online. - 4.
+Applications must be submitted no later than: - Spring deadline February 28th Summer deadline - June 30th - Fall deadline September 30th - Certificates of Proficiency are not awarded at the Palomar College Commencement Ceremony.
 Certificates will be mailed to students following the close of the semester in which they apply.